 If a student does not have immediate resources to complete payment for educational expenses, the student may choose to borrow against future earnings (full-time employment after the completion of the student's educational program) through several loan programs.

 STAFFORD LOANS

-A student may apply for this government-subsidized loan on which no interest accrues while the student is in college by completing the Free Application for Federal Student Aid (FAFSA).
+A student may apply for this government-assisted loan after completing the Free Application for Federal Student Aid (FAFSA).
 Repayment begins six months after the student ceases to be enrolled at least half-time.